JGCRI/OA_variability/exec/processing/L1/READ_ME.txt

 # The L1 folder contains scripts that process the cmip5 cdos.
 Most of
 # these were written for pic but can be used wherever a cdo and
 # cmip5 netcdfs are available.

-# This folder also contains a visualized folder this folder is contains scripts
-# that can be used in the lab note book to examine results from L1 (the cdo
-# processing output).
-These scripts only look at output they DO NOT manipulate
+If you would like to run them on pic
+# you will need to submit a batch query.

+# Script output must be processed before use in the oceanpH package.
+You can
-# the data in any way.
+# do this on your local using the scripts in the inst/extdata/raw-data directory.